top of page

 Teddy Bears of the Everglades

-By The Everglades Foundation Ubiquitous in nurseries, toy stores, and playrooms, stuffed bears have been a favorite of children for over a century.
+By The Everglades Foundation A Florida black bear climbs a tree in Audubon's Corkscrew Swamp Sanctuary.
+Photo by Mac Stone ©.
+Ubiquitous in nurseries, toy stores, and playrooms, stuffed bears have been a favorite of children for over a century.
 The origin of these cuddly, plush playthings is far from the infantile world — ironically rooted in hunting, bear hunting specifically.
-In 1902, former President Theodore Roosevelt, an avid hunter, was on a bear hunting trip.
-When he failed to find any bears on the trip, his guides captured and tied a bear to a tree.
-Roosevelt fou
+In 1902, President Theodore Roosevelt, an avid hunter, was on a bear hunting trip.
+When he failed t

 Mermaids in the Everglades